 At the time of attestation VR Abrahams’ middle name, Rudolph, was struck out and replaced by the more politically acceptable Randolph.
-For the duration of the war he was known as Vivian Randolph Abrahams.
+For the duration of the war, he was known as Vivian Randolph Abrahams.
 On the same form he gave his sister as his next of kin – Mrs Vera Cozens of Nausori and later of Matanigara Estate, Ba River.

 Indeed, this explains the decision announced on 7 April 1915 that the Fiji Contingent was to preserve its identity as a platoon of the regiment and took its place as No. 8 Platoon (43 men), B Company in the 4th Battalion KRRC.

 On 23 April VR Abrahams sustained a wound to his thigh.
 This occurred in the vicinity of Nonne Bosschen and Polygon Wood.
-He was initially treated by 81 and 83 Field Ambulances (operating in the Poperinghe area) and then evacuated by train to 5 General Hospital in Rouen where he was admitted on 27 April 1915.
+He was initially treated by 81 and 83 Field Ambulances (operating in the Poperinghe area) and then evacuated by train to 5 General Hospital in Rouen, France where he was admitted on 27 April 1915.
 (VR Abrahams named in The Times List of Casualties published on Monday 24 May 1915, page 4, Issue 40862.)

-The 27th and 28th Divisions come under heavy bombardment on 8 May at the start of the Battle of Frenzenberg Ridge.
-During this battle which lasted until 13 May 1915, 9 members of the First Fiji Contingent had been killed and 31 wounded.
+The 27th and 28th Divisions came under heavy bombardment on 8 May at the start of the Battle of Frezenberg Ridge.
+During this battle which lasted until 13 May 1915, 9 members of the 1st Fiji Contingent had been killed and 31 wounded.
 This marked the end of the Fiji Platoon.